mthcht/ThreatIntel-Reports/README.md

  ![17301644842372447845239574900293](https://github.com/user-attachments/assets/9aedcd91-ec03-4df6-b167-eab53ad0e153)

-  - **Search by Keyword in CLI**: Clone the repository and execute `python search_keyword.py`.
-The script will prompt you to enter one or multiple keywords separated by commas.
+  - **Search by Keyword in CLI**: Clone the repository and execute one the `search_keywords*.py` script.
+The scripts will prompt you to enter one or multiple keywords separated by commas.
 It will search for the keywords in all the available reports and save the results in a JSON file that can be integrated into the site if desired (to be searchable on the UI).